jondowson/pod/README.md

 **Note:**
 When you first run pod, it will look in your specified builds folder to see if there is a '**resources**' folder.
 If there is not, it will untar your choosen dse version tarball and copy its resourcs folder there.
-The folder copied into pod is stripped of all **non-config files** and the remainder are available for editing.
+The folder copied into pod is stripped of all **non-config files** - the remainder are then available for editing.

-The settings specified in 'cluster_settings.sh' and your .json defintions cover the most important setings.
+The settings specified in 'cluster_settings.sh' and the servers '.json' files cover the most important settings.
 But for all the settings they do not cover, you can edit manually in the resources folder of your chosen build.
 So if required, hit **\<ctrl-c\>** at the end of this preperation stage (you will have 10 seconds!).
-Then you can edit config files and finally re-launch pod_dse.
+Then you can edit config files and finally re-launch pod_dse to distribute the configured builds + software.